Chapter 27: Miscellaneous

 Ipsum is the Office’s online document inspection service.
 Following its launch, certain documents are available free of charge on the IPO’s website for all patent applications published after 1 January 2008.

-To add litigation section documents to Ipsum, they should be annotated ‘OLFI’.
+To add Tribunal section documents to Ipsum, they should be annotated ‘OLFI’.

 Documents that are to be added but contain personal information (other than names or physical addresses) need to be redacted so that the personal information cannot be viewed.
 Any information considered sensitive, should also be redacted.